Chapter Two: Baby Horse

 “It’s not that simple.
 Den Sista Kyrkogrim is a uniquely vicious thing”, Ximena replied, “It leaves moose skeletons on people’s roofs just for fun and is as quick as a whip”.

-Dan thought about the size of a moose and felt his skin begin to prickle.
+Dan thought about the size of a moose and felt her skin begin to prickle.

-“Tora didn’t know the dorp was haunted”, Ximena began again, “I honestly feel really bad for her.
+“Tora didn’t know the townwas haunted”, Ximena began again, “I honestly feel really bad for her.
 She loves this house and the beach, she’s the most frightened of Den Sista Kyrkogrim out of all of us.
-If you’ve ever wondered why she instructs us to keep the radio playing on the portch at all times, its actually to keep Den Sista Kyrkogrim away”.
+If you’ve ever wondered why she instructs us to keep the radio playing on the porch at all times, its actually to keep Den Sista Kyrkogrim away”.

 “Does it hate music?”, Dan asked, genuinely.
 Ximena giggled a little bit.